bbauska/Coursera-Bootstrap/readme.md

 corresponding CSS file.

-To automatically convert my less file into its corresponding CSS file, I\'m going to make use of a node module called as less.
+To automatically convert my less file into its corresponding CSS file, I&apos;m going to make use of a node module called as less.

 To install that at the prompt, I type sudo npm install minus g less.
 I install this as a global node module.

-And once that is installed, then it\'ll make available a less compiler called as lessc at the command prompt.
+And once that is installed, then it&apos;ll make available a less compiler called as lessc at the command prompt.

-If you are running this on a Windows machine, you don\'t need to do sudo, as you probably already recall.
+If you are running this on a Windows machine, you don&apos;t need to do sudo, as you probably already recall.

-Now that we have installed the lessc compiler, I\'m going to compile my less code into its corresponding CSS code.
+Now that we have installed the lessc compiler, I&apos;m going to compile my less code into its corresponding CSS code.

 To do that, let me go into the CSS folder and then here, you will see